ghtorrent/tutorial/index.md

 on the [ReactiveX/rxjs](https://github.com/ReactiveX/rxjs) project.
 The data are current on Feb 14.

+### Before you come to the Technical Briefing

+We plan to make the technical briefing an interactive session where we will work together on common GHTorrent repository mining tasks.
+To make the session as productive as possible please make sure that:

+* You bring your laptop!
+* Install SQLite3 and download our [example database](https://github.com/ReactiveX/rxjs)

 ### Have your say!

 What would you like to see covered in the technical briefing?